albandrod/CSV2AzureMonitor/README.md

 In all the ways data is sent, we can work with a number of different tools, such as: Azure Logic Apps, Azure Function, Azure Blob, Azure Log Analytics.

 In addition, we work with a number of code languages, such as,Python, PowerShell, C# and others.

-## What does the repository contain?

-* The ways to send data to Azure Monitor
-* The tools that you can work with
-* URL's to sites on which this repository is based